remlapmot/remlapmot.github.io/content/post/2025-08-13-accessibility/index.en.md

 Every document I upload into Blackboard receives an accessibility score (out of 100%) and each module I teach receives an overall accessibility score.
 My University uses Ally Accessibility Report LTI 1.3 to generate these scores.
 My university doesn't have a rule about what's an acceptable score for either a document or a course.

-It turns out acceesibility is sometimes abbreviated to a11y, which like k8s is a numeronym, where the 11 stands for the 11 letters in between the starting a and the ending y of _accessibility_.
+It turns out acceesibility is sometimes abbreviated to a11y, which like k8s (for Kubernetes), is a numeronym, where the 11 stands for the 11 letters in between the starting a and the ending y of _accessibility_.

 What follows is a set of tips I (think I) have discovered which help improve the score for individual documents and hence your overall module accessibility score.